 I mean, I don’t know about you, but I find the beans in those cans a little suspicious.
 They’re pasty and weird.
 They have no flavor.
 They just don’t look right and they sure don’t taste right.

 If you’ve never tried a homemade refried bean recipe, I hope you’ll give this one a shot.
 It’s packed with smoky flavors from chipotle peppers and has just enough of a kick to make you take notice.

-Anyway, these beans skip the soak.
-It’s just not needed.
-Forget what you’ve heard about soaking beans overnight, k?
-You’ll just dump the beans and some water right into a large pot and start boiling them up.
+You’ll then just dump the beans and 10 cups of water right into a large pot and get them over some heat.
 I use my dutch oven to make these.
 It’s 5 1/2 quarts and the perfect size!

 Refried Beans from Scratch

 - 20 ounces Hurst’s Pinto Beans with Ham Seasoning 1 package